GMOD/tabix-js/README.md

 const headerText = await tbiIndexed.getHeader()
 // or const headerText = await tbiIndexed.getHeader({ signal: aborter.signal })

-// or if you want a buffer instead, there is getHeaderBuffer() const headerBuffer = await tbiIndexed.getHeaderBuffer()
+// or if you want a nodejs Buffer object instead, there is getHeaderBuffer() const headerBuffer = await tbiIndexed.getHeaderBuffer()
 // or const headerBuffer = await tbiIndexed.getHeaderBuffer({ signal: aborter.signal })
 ```